 Our club meets on the second Thursday of each month at 7:00 pm.
 Traditionally, we meet at the clubhouse over snacks and drinks provided by that month's group leader, but we are currently meeting over Zoom due to the ongoing pandemic.
 The books we read are suggested by members at a meeting in January and then chosen by member vote.
 We usually choose about 12 books and fill the schedule in advance for the year.
 If a member's suggested book is chosen, she generally leads the discussion that month, although other members also volunteer to lead meetings depending on the circumstances.

 Our December meeting is a holiday party instead of a book discussion.
 In January we usually host a special Books and Tea event on a Sunday afternoon, when we serve snacks and tea and a local author comes to speak to the group.

 Any member of the HHWC Evening Group is welcome to join the Literary Club!
 We are a casual group; you can come to one meeting or all of them, and you are welcome to come to meetings even if you have not read the book.
 We read books from all genres: fiction, non-fiction, short stories, essays, memoirs, and occasionally poetry.
-To give you an idea of the type and variety of books we read, here are a few of the selections from previous years:

 This Hortense Ward Scholarship is presented annually to a female law school student from a Houston area law school, including: